kriskalwala/cloud-monitoring-notification-delivery-integration-sample-code/README.md

 ### Step 1: Integration Specific Deployment Steps

 #### Philips Hue Integration
-1. Store your Philips Hue bridge IP address as “philips_ip” and username as “philips_username” in Secret Manager
+1. Store your Philips Hue bridge IP address as `philips_ip` and username as `philips_username` in Secret Manager
-2. Checkout the desired GitHub environment branch (dev or prod)
+2. Checkout the desired GitHub environment branch (`dev` or `prod`)
-4. Edit the cloudbuild.yaml configuration file to build a Philips Hue Docker image.
-Make sure the following line is set in the ‘build docker image’ step:
+4. Edit the `cloudbuild.yaml` configuration file to build a Philips Hue Docker image.
+Make sure the following line is set in the `build docker image` step:

 ```
 args: ['build', '--build-arg', 'PROJECT_ID=$PROJECT_ID', '--tag', 'gcr.io/$PROJECT_ID/${_IMAGE_NAME}', './philips_hue_integration_example']
 ```

 #### Jira Integration
-1. Store your Jira Server URL as “jira_url” and Jira project as “jira_project” in Secret Manager
+1. Store your Jira Server URL as `jira_url` and Jira project as `jira_project` in Secret Manager
 2. Setup Jira OAuth to be used to authenticate the Jira client in the Cloud Run service.
-Replace [JIRA_URL] with your Jira Server URL
+Replace `[JIRA_URL]` with your Jira Server URL

 ```
 python3 jira_oauth_setup_script.py --gcp_project_id=$PROJECT_ID [JIRA_URL]